Choosing a new menu item

 Use the steps below to make the most of new items.

-Step 1: Choose a healthy option
+Choose a nutritious option

 Is the new food or drink classified as Green (Everyday) or Amber (Select Carefully)?